rgvisiondev/rpbx/docs/DEVELOPER_GUIDE.md

 PR process

 - Create a feature branch and open a PR against `main` (or the repo default) with a clear description and testing steps.
+Do not merge your own branch without having it reviewed by another developer.

 **Useful Commands**